-Laura practices exclusively in personal injury work and related litigation.
-Her caseload is predominantly high value multi-track litigation or cases of other complexity/sensitivity for both Claimants and Defendants.
+Laura practises exclusively in personal injury work and related litigation.
+Her caseload is predominantly multi-track litigation or cases of other complexity/sensitivity for Claimants.

 Laura has particular expertise in the following areas:-